 - A. Healthcare providers including, but not limited to, hospitals, ambulatory surgery centers, laboratories, radiation therapy facilities, oncology facilities and physician offices are required to report cancer cases to the MCR.
 Hospitals need to abstract inpatient and outpatient cancer cases. - B. All required data items should be collected and reported to the MCR.
 The list is based on the rules and regulations of NPCR and NAACCR. - C. The ICD-O-3 coding scheme must be used for site and histology for cases diagnosed on or after January 1, 2001.
 The ICD-O-2 coding scheme must be used for cases diagnosed prior to January 1, 2001. - D. The Collaborative Staging Manual is to be used for cases diagnosed between January 1, 2004 and December 31, 2015.
-Site Specific Factors will continued to be used for cases diagnosed January 1, 2016 and later.
-AJCC TNM Staging is to be used for cases diagnosed January 1, 2016 and later.
-The SEER Summary Staging Manual 2000 is to be used for staging for cases diagnosed between January 1, 2001 and December 31, 2003 and cases diagnosed January 1, 2015 and later.
-The SEER Summary Staging Guide, 1986 reprint, is to be used for cases diagnosed prior to January 1, 2001. - E. The Multiple Primary and Histology Coding Rules Manual is to be used for cases diagnosed January 1, 2007 and later.
+Site Specific Factors will continued to be used for cases diagnosed January 1, 2016 to December 31, 2017.
+AJCC TNM Staging is to be used for cases diagnosed January 1, 2016 to December 31, 2017.
+The SEER Summary Staging Manual 2000 is to be used for staging for cases diagnosed between January 1, 2001 and December 31, 2003 and cases diagnosed January 1, 2015 to December 31, 2017.
+The SEER Summary Staging Manual 2018 is to be used for staging cases diagnosed January 1, 2018 and forward.
+The SEER Summary Staging Guide, 1986 reprint, is to be used for cases diagnosed prior to January 1, 2001.

-- F. All cases diagnosed and/or treated for cancer in your facility on or after January 1, 1996, must be abstracted and reported to the MCR. - G. Completed cases should be submitted to the MCR within six months of date of initial diagnosis for Class of Case 00 through 14 and within six months of the date of first contact for Class of Case 20 through 22. - H. All pathology reports that are read by hospital pathology laboratories, but the cases are not the responsibility of the hospital registry to abstract, should be forwarded to MCR for further investigation.
+- E. The 2007 Multiple Primary and Histology Coding Rules Manual is to be used for cases diagnosed January 1, 2007 to December 31, 2017.
+The 2018 Solid Tumor Rules should be used for cases diagnosed January 1, 2018 and forward.
+The Hematopoietic and Lymphoid Database should be used for all hematopoietic diseases diagnosed January 1, 2010 and later.
+Appendix A of the FORDS 2016 manual should be used to determine multiple primaries for hematopoietic diseases diagnosed before January 1, 2010. - F. All cases diagnosed and/or treated for cancer in your facility on or after January 1, 1996, must be abstracted and reported to the MCR. - G. Completed cases should be submitted to the MCR within six months of date of initial diagnosis for Class of Case 00 through 14 and within six months of the date of first contact for Class of Case 20 through 22. - H. All pathology reports that are read by hospital pathology laboratories, but the cases are not the responsibility of the hospital registry to abstract, should be forwarded to MCR for further investigation.
 MCR will be responsible for contacting the physicians on the pathology reports to obtain the information needed to include the case in the registry database. - I. It is important for all reporting facilities to submit data monthly.
 This will ensure that all data can be processed and submitted to the CDC by the established deadlines.